 When showing my work and discussing it a conversation came up about how my daughter is left handed and what that meant for a conventional camera shape.
 I decided to make some foam models and see how my kids would play with them.
 I had high hopes for the single grip camera, I felt it addressed the left vs. right handed issue rather nicely.

-During play with the models, I notice that the kids enjoy the more conventional shape.
+During play with the models, I noticed that the kids enjoy the more conventional shape.
 Even though they haven’t had a lot of experience with cameras, they have a mental model for how cameras are held.
-Using the one handed camera is foreign to them and I notice that they tend to use two hands.
+Using the one handed camera is foreign to them and I notice that they tend to use two hands anyway.

 A chance encounter at a friends house led me to rethink my direction: my kids picked up a kaleidoscope and just loved it.
-I noticed it right away and thought about all the times they had played with paper towel rolls into telescopes and decide to explore using a horizontal tube as the main shape.
+I noticed it right away and thought about all the times they had played with paper towel rolls, imagining them into telescopes and decide to explore using a horizontal tube as the main shape.

 The final model combines a tube with a body to create space for a screen to review photos.
 The soft rubber grip provides a tactile experience for the users.
 The controls are minimal, and the aim is to provide photos that match the quality of smartphones by providing space for a larger lens.